-- 1 From Configure, choose Fiery Server > Regional Settings. - 2 Select Set Time and Date Automatically and then select click the Manage link. - 3 Select a time server and polling interval.
+- 1 From Configure, choose Fiery Server > Regional Settings. - 2 Select Set Date and Time Automatically and then click the Manage link. - 3 Select a time server and polling interval.

-The polling interval determines how frequently the Fiery Server receives updates from the time server.
+The polling interval determines how frequently the Fiery server receives updates from the time server.